keshavkumarhembram/2-2-digital-stopwatch-clock-timer/README.md

 ![modified clock](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/i49hpxrth1eovmcd8awh.png)

-- **We will make it a twelve it a twelve hours clock using two function.
-One for converting 24 hours format to 12 hours format .
-One for setting suffix like 'AM' or 'PM'.**
+- **We will make it a twelve it a twelve hours clock using two functions.
+One for converting 24-hour format to 12 hours format.
+One for setting suffixes like 'AM' or 'PM'.**
-  - for deciding suffix
+  - for deciding on suffix

 ```js
 function timeSuffix(hours) {